estefaniagPerez/secure-mail/README.md

         EncryptMail encryptor_smime = factory.getEncryptor();
         ```

-    - By Certificate: the type of encryptor to be used will be deduced by the format of the given certificate.
+    - By Certificate: the type of encryptor to be used will be deduced by the format of the certificate.
         ```
         // SMIME encryptor
         EncryptMailFactory factory = new EncryptSMIME(key_smime);